yelmuratoff/ispect/packages/ispectify_http/README.md

 ```

 ## Using with ISpectiy
-You can add your iSpectify instance for TalkerHttpLogger if your app already uses ISpectiy.
+You can add your iSpectify instance for ISpectifyHttpLogger if your app already uses ISpectiy.

 In this case, all logs and errors will fall into your unified tracking system